Kunal Singh

-Kunal Singh (29 September 1976 – 7 February 2008), known professionally as Kunal, was an Indian actor who mainly appeared in Tamil films.
-He is best known for his romantic role in Kathir's Kadhalar Dhinam (1999), which is Kunal's debut super-hit film.
+Kunal Singh (29 September 1977 – 7 February 2008), known professionally as Kunal, was an Indian actor who worked mainly in Tamil cinema.
+He is best known for his romantic role in Kathir's Kadhalar Dhinam (1999), which is his debut film.

 Career

-Kunal was born on 1976 in Haryana, India.
+Kunal was born on 29 September 1977 in Haryana, India.
 He was introduced in Kathir's 1999 romantic Tamil film Kadhalar Dhinam, alongside Sonali Bendre, a popular Bollywood actress that time.
-He played a young student who falls in love with Bendre's character over the internet.
-After the relative success of Kadhalar Dhinam, Kunal appeared in a series of Tamil films like Paarvai Ondre Pothume (2001) and Punnagai Desam (2002).
-Those films were relatively successful.
+Kunal played a young student who falls in love with Bendre's character over the internet.
+Due to Bendre's popularity in north India, the film was partially reshot and dubbed into Hindi as Dil Hi Dil Mein.

+After the relative success of Kadhalar Dhinam, Kunal appeared in a series of successful Tamil films like Paarvai Ondre Pothume (2001) and Punnagai Desam (2002), the latter being his first multi-starrer film.

-Then, he appeared in many flops like Pesadha Kannum Pesume, Enge Enadhu Kavithai and Unarchigal.
+After co-starring with Manoj K. Bharathi in Varushamellam Vasantham (2002), Kunal then appeared in many flops like Pesadha Kannum Pesume, Enge Enadhu Kavithai and Unarchigal.
 Several of his later films were started and then shelved, like Nava's Nilavinilae opposite Vijayalakshmi, Kimu Kipi opposite Susan, and Rithik's Kadhalithal Anandam, which would have featured him alongside Livingston and Kausalya.
 Moreover, two films which he had signed opposite actress Sherin Shringar, Jai Adithya's Kadhal Thiruda and Nanda's Thodu, were shot and unreleased.

 When he was unable to find roles as an actor, he served as assistant editor for several films and turned to producing.
-His last film release in Tamil was Nanbanin Kadhali, which released in 2007.
+Kunal's last Tamil film was Nanbanin Kadhali, which released in 2007.

+Personal life

+Kunal was married and had two children.

 Death

-On 7 February 2008, Kunal was found hanging from the ceiling in his Mumbai apartment by actress Lavina Bhatia.
+On 7 February 2008, Kunal was found hanging from the ceiling in his Mumbai apartment.
 The apparent suicide was challenged by his father Rajendra Singh who claimed that the body showed signs of suspicious bruising.
-Bhatia was detained by police in connection with his death, but she was later released after the police could not prove a motive.
+Actress Lavina Bhatia was detained by police in connection with his death, but she was later released after the police could not prove a motive.
 The police were unable to prove that anyone was present in Kunal's apartment at the time of his death and ruled out Bhatia as a suspect; furthermore, Kunal had attempted suicide by slashing his wrists several months earlier.
 At the time of his death, Kunal was working on a Hindi film, Yogi, which was being produced by his newly formed production company Balagiri.
 The case was referred to CBI and Prof T D Dogra of All India Institute of Medical Sciences.
-He examined the scene of crime along with CBI and opined in favor of suicide.
+He examined the scene of crime along with CBI and opined in favour of suicide.